Getting around Ireland without a car the best guide

 It is important to note that there are situations in which having a car is vital.
 For example, if you decide to go hiking in Ireland, although it is an excellent way to get around Ireland, the trailheads and starting points for hiking may be situated in remote, countryside towns with no available public transportation.
 Similarly, there might be a limited number of taxis in these areas, which can make it challenging to reach your starting point or arrange for a pickup at the end of your hike.

-Renting a car in Ireland Essential guide to renting a car in Ireland
+Renting a car in Ireland Essential car rental guide in Ireland

 Travel around Ireland without a car